alphagov/govuk-design-system/src/components/cookie-banner/index.md

 <h2>Brand changes to the {{title}} component</h2>
 <p class="govuk-body">From June 2025, the {{title}} component will change to support a wider refresh of the GOV.UK brand. </p>

-<p class="govuk-body">The updated colour palette changes the Cookie banner component’s background colour to light blue, instead of grey.</p>
+<p class="govuk-body">The Cookie banner component’s background colour will change to light blue.</p>

 {% endcall %}